STulling/ImageReconstructor/README.md

 * 0.0.2 "Works on other machines" Edition
   * Actual project environment thanks to Vexatos
   * Automatic adjustment of max threads thanks to zachmatson
+  * Opacity is now scaled instead of binary
 * 0.0.1 "Works on my machine" Edition
   * Initial shitty script